- Business Studies

 Part of this experience includes cultural visits which are given a high priority in our department.
-Previous MFL trips have included residential trips to Berlin and Paris, and day trips to the Christmas market in Aachen and Lille.
-Various exciting German and French trips are currently being planned for the year ahead for students from both Key Stage 3 and 4 including residential trips to Paris and Berlin for years 9 and 10, and Valencia for years 7 and 8.
+Previous MFL trips have included residential trips to Berlin and Paris, and residential trips to the North of France and to the Rhine Valley.
+Various exciting German, French and Spanish trips are currently being planned for the year ahead for students from both Key Stage 3 and 4 including residential trips to Paris and Berlin for years 9 and 10, and Valencia for years 7 and 8.
 Foreign film workshops at the British Film Institute are also planned for this year.
 Since September 2014, the department has been taking part in a Host a Teacher programme, whereby a German teacher joins the department for two weeks giving students an insight into German culture and school life in Germany.

 We are looking forward to welcoming you to our department.